farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

     └── Overview.md
 ```
 #### Repository Design
-The repository is construted to be as simplistic as possible, contents were seperated into their relevant directories and irrelevant files and documents were excluded, leaving only files relevant to the compilation, research and testing of the program.
+The repository is constructed to be as simplistic as possible, contents were separated into their relevant directories and irrelevant files and documents were excluded, leaving only files relevant to the compilation, research and testing of the program.

 * Program
     * All code relevant to the running of the actual program will be contained within this folder.
 The `md5.c` file is contained here along with test files which are required for running the test suite within the program.
 The program processes an input file or string of any length and yields a fixed-length 128 bit '<b><i>fingerprint</i></b>'.
 The program may be ran in [more than one way](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Overview/overview.md#command-line-arguments).
-For a lower-level explaination of the overall implementation [see](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/README.md#project-implementation), which provides a detailed breakdown of the implementation</i>. <br><br>Additionally, a single library (getopt.h) is present here.
+For a lower-level explanation of the overall implementation [see](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/README.md#project-implementation), which provides a detailed breakdown of the code aspect of the project</i>. <br><br>Additionally, a single library (getopt.h) is present in this directory.
 After testing the program on different platforms I made the decision to manually include it within the project.
 I had no problems running the program on a Linux machine, however on Windows I experienced compatibility problems.
 After investigating, I found including the library manually here would mean anyone with a compiler could clone the project and execute it without experiencing any compatibility issues [[1]](https://stackoverflow.com/a/10404524/12314065).

 * Video Code
     * Instructional and educational videos were provided over the course of the module.
 These videos were written up and served as a helpful foundation and reference point during the development process.
-I chose to keep the videos within the project but within their own directory for both referencial and development reasons.
+I chose to keep the videos within the project but within their own directory for both referential and development reasons.

 * Overview
-    * Following undesireable external circumstances, the scope of the project shifted.
-This shift in scope meant a thorougly documented report of the project and it's related material was to be included in the repository along with previously included items.
+    * Following undesirable external circumstances, the scope of the project shifted.
+This shift in scope meant a thoroughly documented report of the project and it's related material was to be included in the repository along with previously included items.

 ## Running the Program
 Prerequisite steps may be required before running the program and these steps vary depending on Platform.
 This section will be divided into instructions for Windows and Debian-based Linux systems.